pieconsume/SmallExecutables/README.md

 TCPServer_ELF and TCPClient_ELF are built off of ELF64 and use syscalls to set up a basic TCP server

+Renderer is built off of ELF64Link and renders Scumpert the wireframe cube using libglfw and libgl

 Windows PE format will be added when I get around to it